albertomisail/Graphs-and-Social-Networks/README.md

 + The weight for this machine problem is 6% of your raw score in the course.
 + This is an *individual* assignment.
++ Due October 22, by 11:59 p.m.
++ Get your own repository on Github by using this [Github Classroom link](https://classroom.github.com/a/3vWcvIsy).

 ## Background